 (b) the reference in this section to the judgment first given shall, in a case where that judgment is reversed on appeal, be construed as a reference to the judgment first given which is not so reversed and, in a case where a judgment is varied on appeal, be construed as a reference to that judgment as so varied.

 [Section 7 amended by No. 58 of 2003 s.
-14.]
+14; No. 19 of 2010 s.
+51.]

-General
+Part 4 — General

+[Heading inserted by No. 19 of 2010 s.
+46(3).]

 8. Person not liable due to limitation period not entitled to benefit of s.
 4(1)

 Where one person avoids liability to another person by reason of any statute of limitation applicable in the circumstances such first-mentioned person shall not be entitled to recover any damages from the other by virtue of section 4(1).